makerdao/community/contributing/style-guide.md

 ## FAQ Style Guide

-- Always use relative links
+- Always use relative links.
-- Look for terms to add to the [Glossary](../faqs/glossary.md)
+- Look for terms to add to the [Glossary](../faqs/glossary.md).
-- Important numbers should be bold: "A CDP exists with **1000** DAI Stability Debt"
+- Important numbers should be bold: "A CDP exists with **1000** DAI Stability Debt."
 - List items that include definitions should look like this:
-  - **Team:** Core team and advisors.
+  - **Team:** Core team and advisors are critical to MakerDAO's success.
-  - **Community**: Sentiment analysis.
+  - **Community**: Sentiment analysis is invaluable.
-- Formulas should be wrapped in inline code blocks
+- Warp formulas in inline code blocks.
-- First example defines the terms:
+- The first example defines the terms:
   `(((Total Stability Debt in DAI * (1 + Current Governance Fee in decimal format)) ^ (Age of Stability Debt in days/365)) * Total Stability Debt in DAI ) = Total Governance Debt owed in DAI`
-- Second example contains the numbers and the result:
+- The second example contains the numbers and the result:
   `(1000 * (1 + 0.005) ^ (30÷365)) * 1000 = 0.410018954 DAI`
-- Examples, tips, tricks and notes should be wrapped in code fencing when formatting needs to be preserved or color coding is useful.
+- Wrap examples, tips, tricks, and notes in code fencing when formatting needs to be preserved or color-coding is useful.

   ```markdown
   Note: Liquidation is bad.
 Don't be liquidated.